ngageoint/hootenanny/README.md

 # [Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/Introduction.asciidoc) Workflows

 A conflation workflow defines the manner in which two maps are merged together.
 Hootenanny has the following workflows:
+* **[Reference Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** **(default)** - _Keep the best of both while favoring one of them_
+  * Conflate the best geometry and tag parts of map B into map A, favoring map A's data.
+  * Use this type of conflation when you want conflated output based on the best state of both input datasets.
 * **[Attribute Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/AttributeConflation.asciidoc)** - _Transfer attributes over to existing geometries_
   * Conflate map A with B where only tags are transferred from B to matching features in A and no changes are made to A's geometries.
   * Use this type of conflation when the first dataset's geometry is superior to a second dataset, but the attributes of the second dataset are superior to that of the first dataset.